Starting 1 July 2018, Vilnius is introducing a city tax. The tax rate is EUR 1 person/night.

 The purpose of the decision effective as of 1 July 2018 is to boost the competitiveness of Vilnius, develop international marketing in the area of tourism, attract larger flows of tourists to the city of Vilnius, and increase the volumes of export services.
 The objectives pursued are expected to contribute to the improvement of quality of life in Vilnius city.
 The tax will be charged upon the guests of the city who are provided accommodation services and who use the public tourism and recreation infrastructure of the Vilnius city.

-No tourist tax is charged upon:
+No city tax is charged upon:

 Yes, the tax will be charged upon all natural persons staying in accommodation entities operating in the territory of the City of Vilnius.